v-limo/breweries/README.md

-# Getting Started with this intergrify pre-assignment
+# Getting Started with this integrify pre-assignment

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).